lnenad/slouch-stoppah/README.md

 You can run the website with an any static file server

-For node.js based one you can use `static-server`
+For a node.js based one you can use `static-server`

 ```$ npm i -g static-server```